Marko Djurdjević: Early life and work

 Djurdjević was born in Koblenz, West Germany.
 As a child, he exhibited a talent for drawing, inspired by cartoons such as He-Man.
 When Marko was 11, he discovered Burne Hogarth's book Dynamic Anatomy (1958), a major turning point in his self-education.
 Studying the guide for two years, Djurdjević then put the book away and added a layer of realism to his drawings.
 He used what he learned from Hogarth as a foundation, while pulling ideas from his everyday life observations.

 As a teenager, Djurdjevic became influenced by American comic books such as Spider-Man, a foreshadowing of his later career as a Marvel Comics illustrator.
 He rejected the comic style of drawing a couple of years later, citing it as "too stylized" and "exaggerated", which was contrary to his training early on.
 At 17, Marko began working professionally as an illustrator.
-He has been mostly produced black and white drawings for tabletop role-playing game companies such as White Wolf, Inc. and FanPro Games.
+He has mostly produced black and white drawings for tabletop role-playing game companies such as White Wolf, Inc. and FanPro Games.